 What’s not to love with this design?
 Even better, you can change the markings to represent your own four legged friend.
 As well as detailed instructions you can felt along onYOUTUBE by following the beginners playlist.

-If you are looking for a home for the wee little forest dwellers then this is right up your street.
+If you are looking for a home for the wee little fairies and forest dwellers, then this is right up your street.
 Lot’s of different techniques and a great needle felting kit for beginners.
 Any self respecting gnome or fairy would be thrilled to have the keys to this house!
 As well as detailed instructions you can felt along to the video tutorial HERE

-Join me this Friday night in the new FACEBOOK GROUP, 21st January, 7.30pm GMT, for a live felt along.
-I am going to cover some techniques for quick wins when making and attaching your animal legs.
+Join me this Friday night in the new FACEBOOK GROUP, 21st January, 7.30pm GMT, for a live felt along: HOW TO NEEDLE FELT-FREE WORKSHOP.
+We are going to cover some techniques for quick wins when making and attaching your animal legs.
 No need for glue, wax or a full wire armature (I rarely use one).
 Smooth wool, symmetry, and nicely covered joins are key and I will be showing you my favourite ways to achieve it on your animals, or any other project.

 YOU WILL NEED

 Any coarse wool top or carded wool lengths

 Plus the obligatory cuppa or glass of something nice… Starts 7.30 GMT until 8.30 ish.
 Hope to see you there.
 As always, it will be available as a replay after the event.

 Well almost ‘ultimate’, I’m not the oracle, but I have been needle felting since 2013 so I know quite a lot about needle felting wool, and it’s a pretty decent guide, even if I do say so myself.